 Ratio Christi provides a constitution that has been reviewed by the Alliance Defense Fund and can be used as a template for creating the required documentation that is needed at most universities.
 ADF recommends the language in this constitution to protect Ratio Christi’s mission and ensure that its chapters are in the best position to accomplish the mission of Ratio Christi.

 Once the constitution is accepted by Ratio Christi and the university recognizes the new chapter you will have the full benefits of being a recognized club on campus.
-This includes all the use of Ratio Christi name and logos in accordance with the most current policy set by Ratio Christi.
+This includes full use of Ratio Christi name and logos in accordance with the most current policy set by Ratio Christi.

 Research the process and fees involved for your campus, and understand what benefits, privileges, and limitations you have as a student group.
 Try to learn as much as possible about the approval process and be ready to speak to a student or faculty panel if required.